ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 ## PID Controller

-Note the PID controller inside the hardware interface that is passed the error between velocity measured by the encoders and the target velocity computed by the `diff_drive_controller`.
+Note the two PID controllers inside the hardware interface, where each PID is passed the error between velocity measured by the encoders and the target velocity computed by the `diff_drive_controller` for a specific wheel joint.

-Note that the `diff_drive_controller` doesn't have a PID controller integrated, it doesn't take care if the wheels are actually turning.
+The `diff_drive_controller` doesn't have a PID controller integrated, and doesn't take care if the wheels of the robot are actually turning.
 As mentioned above, ROS Control expects that the commands sent by the controller are actually implemented on the real robot hardware and that the joint states are always up to date.
 This means that the `diff_drive_controller` just uses the `twist_msg` on the `cmd_vel` topic for example from the `rqt_robot_steering` and converts it to a velocity command for the motors.
 It doesn't take the actual velocity of the motors into account.
 See [the code of `diff_drive_controller`](https://github.com/ros-controls/ros_controllers/blob/698f85b2c3467dfcc3ca5743d68deba03f3fcff2/diff_drive_controller/src/diff_drive_controller.cpp#L460) where the `joint_command_velocity` is calculated.